inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 }
 ```

-Logic errors however are still possible.
+> **Logic errors** however are still possible.
 Neither a compiler nor an interpreter can discuss the logic of your code.
 If your intention is to kill the player as soon as he hits the button although you programmed it to heal him that's an example for a logic mistake!

-## How important is visual scripting used in modern game engines?
+## How important is visual scripting for modern game engines?

 Every modern game engine has a visual scripting enviroment.
-[Unreal Engine 4 ](https://www.unrealengine.com/en-US/blog) (epic games) for example has a system called [Blueprint](https://docs.unrealengine.com/latest/INT/Engine/Blueprints/) (formerly called Kismet).
-CryEngine (Crytek GmbH) has a visual scripting enviroment called [Flowgraph](https://www.cryengine.com/features/sandbox-tools#features/flowgraph).
+* [Unreal Engine 4 ](https://www.unrealengine.com/en-US/blog) (epic games) for example has a system called [Blueprint](https://docs.unrealengine.com/latest/INT/Engine/Blueprints/) (formerly called Kismet).

-## Conclusion
-Inexor needs a visual scripting system.
-Because Inexor supports [CEF (Chromium Embedded Framework)](https://bitbucket.org/chromiumembedded/cef) we have all we need for HTML5 visual scripting enviroments.
-In 2D it could be done using [visJS](http://visjs.org/).
+* [CryEngine](http://crytek.com/) (Crytek GmbH) has a visual scripting enviroment called [Flowgraph](https://www.cryengine.com/features/sandbox-tools#features/flowgraph).
+* [Blender](https://www.blender.org/) has a built in visual scripting enviroment called Blender Game Engine.
+* [Unity](https://unity3d.com/de/) has a visual scripting editor available in the assets store.

+> **Visual scripting can also be used to create GPU shaders like vertex or pixel shaders!**

 # 3D Visual Scripting!
 Now that we have discussed visual scripting in 2 dimensions, lets go one step further.
 All those programming concepts can be applied in 3 dimensions as well!